Estimated reading time: 6 minutes

 Do you need to lift, lower or move materials such as concrete, wood, steel, tile, or metal?
 Then, a crane is a solution.
 Many types of mobile and fixed cranes are available, and each has its unique benefits.
 For example, small cranes are great for loading and unloading materials at job sites with minimal available space, and large cranes are ideal for jobs that require heavier loads and greater heights.

 The vast majority of construction sites have sand, soil, gravel, wood ships, landscaping, or demolition waste that needs to be hauled away.
 That is when dump trucks, also known as dumper trucks, go to work.
 When writing this construction equipment guide, dump trucks were one of the first types of machinery we thought of.
 Dump trucks are the go-to choice for hauling material over roads and job sites.
 First, the operator backs the truck up to the material’s area.
 Then, a wheel loader fills the truck bed with material up to the dump truck’s load capacity.
 It is worth noting that excavators are also used to load dump trucks.

 New price range: $125,000 to $275,000

 Used price range: $35,000 to $150,000

 Did you know that excavators do more than dig trenches and create holes and foundations?
 It is true!
-Excavators are also used to crush rocks, clear brush and tree branches, break layers of highway concrete, load dump trucks, build sea walls, and transfer materials from one location to another.
-There are several types of excavators available that are tailored for specific job site tasks.
+Excavators are also used for crushing rocks, clearing brush and tree branches, breaking layers of highway concrete, loading dump trucks, building sea walls, and transferring materials from one location to another.
+Several types of excavators available are tailored for specific job site tasks.
 These include standard excavators and mini-excavators.
-Specialized attachments can be added to expand an excavator’s capabilities, and increase its productivity.
+In addition, specialized attachments can be added to expand an excavator’s capabilities and increase its productivity.